pdol9/Microcontroller-projects/README.md

 ## Description

-Below is a group of several projects based on Arduino board and ESP8266.
+Below is a group of several projects based on Arduino Uno R3 and ESP8266.
+It's a beginner's entry point to embedded systems and programming microcontrollers.

 There are two directories, containing C/C++ and Rust codebase respectively.
+C/C++ code is WIP, while projects rewritten into Rust will follow thereafter.

+## Listed projects

+- blinking LEDs
+- LCD screen
+- light-tracking device
+- webserver for color sequences on led matrix

 ### Blinking LEDs

-Build a circuit with a red, yellow and green LEDs.
+This project has a sequence of a red, yellow and green LEDs blinking.
 Red and yellow should blink interchangeably.
 With a press to a switch, green should turn on and the previous LEDs will turn off.

-Second part does similar, but this time red and yellow LEDs blink interchangeably.
+A second variation does similar, but this time red and yellow LEDs blink interchangeably.

-Third part includes red LED additional blinking.
+Third variation includes red LED additional blinking.

 ### LCD screen - voltage regulator

-First part of the project consists of a LCD screen and potentiometer.
+Part of the project consists of a LCD screen and potentiometer.
 With the help of the latter, LCD should display voltage value which is being regulated via potentiometer.

-Second part makes possible to enter voltage value via serial connection (console) instead of using potentiometer.
+Next part makes possible to enter voltage value via serial connection (console) instead of using potentiometer.

 ### Light-tracking device